-These netball skills sessions will take place at the Score Centre in Leyton with London Pulse Community Lead Lisa Brown.
-Lisa and a team of London Pulse volunteers completed visual awareness training with Metro Blind Sport before the first lockdown and have been excited for weeks to get these skills sessions started.
+These netball skills sessions take place with London Pulse Community Lead Lisa Brown.
+Lisa and a team of London Pulse volunteers.

-The 1-hour weekly session on a Tuesday evening will be led by qualified coaches in a covid secure environment.
+The 1-hour weekly evening sessions will be led by qualified coaches in a covid secure environment.
 The project will deliver the skills and techniques played in netball and they are free to attend.

 Sam Bird, Head Coach and CEO, London Pulse commented: